mplspunk/awesome-privacy-engineering/README.md

 * [Draw.io Libraries for Threat Modeling](https://github.com/michenriksen/drawio-threatmodeling) - Collection of custom libraries for using the Draw.io diagramming application for threat modeling.
 * [Models of Applied Privacy (MAP)](https://github.com/comcast/map) - A privacy threat modeling persona framework that developers can use to test and document privacy threats, and find edge cases of privacy harm.
 * [Privacy Adversarial Framework (PAF)](https://github.com/facebookresearch/privacy_adversarial_framework) - Developed by Facebook, the Privacy Adversarial Framework (PAF) is a knowledgebase of privacy-focused adversarial tactics and techniques that is heavily inspired by MITRE ATT&CK®.
+* [PANOPTIC™ Privacy Threat Model](https://ptmworkshop.gitlab.io/#/panoptic) - MITRE PANOPTIC™, the Pattern and Action Nomenclature Of Privacy Threats In Context, is a privacy threat taxonomy for breaking down and describing privacy attacks against individuals and groups of individuals.

 ### Machine Learning and Algorithmic Bias
 ---